tannyo/dialog.js/README.md

 ### .onOpen(function(element){})

-Calls passed function with the blocker element as the argument.
+When the dialog opens, the passed function is called with the blocker element as the argument.

 ### .onClose(function(element){})

-Calls passed function with the blocker element as the argument.
+When the dialog closes, the passed function is called with the blocker element as the argument.

 ### .onClose(function(boolean or text of optional button){})

 Confirm only.
-Calls passed function with a boolean or string argument denoting the button the user clicked.
+When the confirm dialog is closed, the passed function is called with a boolean or string argument denoting the button the user clicked.

 * True if the user clicked the OK button.
 * False if the user clicked the Cancel button.